cheriangeorge/MAD2/Week3.md

   - Aesthetically pleaseing
   - Responsive - no lag / latency
   - Adaptive - different screens
-    - in CSS responsive is sometimes used to mean adaptive
+    - in CSS 'responsive' is sometimes used to mean 'adaptive'

 ### Programming Styles